 FOUNDATIONS of MATHEMATICS 12

 This is the course is a continuation of Foundations of Math 11 for Grade 12 students who intend on going to college or university in areas other than math or science.
 Topics include financial mathematics, logical reasoning, relations and functions, and probability.
-There is also a mathematics research project.

 Students may take this course concurrently with Pre-Calculus Math 12.
 Calculus will introduce the student to the fundamentals of differentiation and integration along with applications.
 Topics include graphing, maxima and minima, related rates, area, volumes, and exponential functions.
 This course is a good introduction to university level calculus.